geecrypt/nodejs-express-on-aws-ec2/README.md

 ### CodeDeploy

-1. Navigate to the CodeDeploy Service
+1. Navigate to the CodeDeploy Service.
 2. Create new application.
 Name it *express-app* and select EC2/On-prem.
-3. Create a deployment group named express-app-group
+3. Create a deployment group named express-app-group.

-3. Set service role using the CodeDeploy IAM role created earlier
+3. Set service role using the CodeDeploy IAM role created earlier.

 4. Set Deployment type to be in-place - the simplest.